LoSh: Long-Short Text Joint Prediction Network for Referring Video Object Segmentation: Experiments

 \subsubsection{Long-short text joint prediction}

 We first study the performance of LoSh-M using only the long text expression without the short text expression (LoSh-M w/o Sh), which is equivalent to our baseline MTTR plus the forward-backward visual consistency.
-The result is reported in Tab.~\ref{tab:Ablation for long short}: compared to LoSh-M, LoSh-M w/o Sh has a clear drop on the mAP and IoU, \eg, 1.9 on mAP, 1.4\% on Overall IoU and 1.9\% on Mean IoU.
+The result is reported in Tab.~\ref{tab:Ablation for long short}: compared to LoSh-M, LoSh-M w/o Sh has a clear drop on the mAP and IoU, \eg, 2.4 on mAP, 1.8\% on Overall IoU and 2.3\% on Mean IoU.
 This indicates the significant benefit of adding short text expression into RVOS.

+\textbf{{Long-short cross-attention.}} Next, we present the result of LoSh without long-short cross-attention modules, \ie LoSh-M w/o CA in Tab.~\ref{tab:Ablation for long short}.
+We observe a 0.5 decrease on mAP and 0.4\% decreases on both Overall IoU and Mean IoU.
+Recalling that the proposed long-short cross-attention is a unidirectional attention mechanism from $\mathcal F^\text{s}$ to $\mathcal F^\text{l}$, we also offer variants of inverse and bidirectional cross-attentions, denoted by LoSh-M w/ Inv-CA and LoSh-M w/ Bi-CA. The former uses $\mathcal F^\text{l}$ to strengthen $\mathcal F^\text{s}$ while the latter is a combination of both the proposed CA and its inverse version.
+According to Tab.~\ref{tab:Ablation for long short}, both variants obtain inferior results than LoSh-M with the proposed CA (Ours).
+The result of LoSh-M w/ Inv-CA is even worse than that of LoSh-M without any CA (\ie, LoSh-M w/o CA).
+These results prove the effectiveness of our proposed unidirectional cross-attention module (see discussion in Sec.~\ref{sec:long-short encoder blocks}).

-\textbf{Long-short predictions intersection loss.} Next, we study the proposed long-short predictions intersection loss $\mathcal L_{lsi}$ by presenting a variant of LoSh-M without using $\mathcal L_{lsi}$, \ie LoSh-M w/o $\mathcal L_{lsi}$.
-The long and short text expressions are still used and optimized by their respective segmentation loss.
-Table~\ref{tab:Ablation for long short} shows the result.
-We observe a 1.9 decrease on mAP from LoSh-M to LoSh-M w/o $\mathcal L_{lsi}$.
-Without using $\mathcal L_{lsi}$, the model can not align the predicted masks from the long and short text expressions.
-Although the introduction of short text expressions without $\mathcal L_{lsi}$ does not bring much improvement on mAP, we observe some gains on its Overall IoU and Mean IoU (1.2\% and 0.9\%).
+\textbf{Long-short predictions intersection loss.} Next, we study the proposed long-short predictions intersection loss $\mathcal L_{lsi}$ by presenting a variant of LoSh-M without using $\mathcal L_{lsi}$, \ie, LoSh-M w/o $\mathcal L_{lsi}$.
+The long and short text expressions are still used and long-short cross-attention still aggregates useful information from $ \mathcal F^\text{s}$ to $\mathcal F^\text{l}$.
+Tab.~\ref{tab:Ablation for long short} shows the result.
+We observe a 1.7 decrease on mAP from LoSh-M to LoSh-M w/o $\mathcal L_{lsi}$.
+Without using $\mathcal L_{lsi}$, the model can not regulate the predicted masks from the long and short text expressions.